 It's been called the "Pearl of the Danube" -- and no wonder.
 For elegance and feel, Budapest easily rivals any other major capital city in Europe.
-The artery that defines it is the Danube, one of the world's most celebrated waterways and also one of the most popular for European river cruising.
+The artery that defines it is the Danube River, one of the world's most celebrated waterways and also one of the most popular for European river cruising.
 Spend any time at all in this grand city, and it's easy to understand why the riverbanks of Budapest -- that's right, the riverbanks -- have been assigned UNESCO World Heritage status.

 Pest, on the east bank, is the hub for dining, shopping, banking and nightlife.
 There you'll find the pedestrian shopping zone, Vaci Utca; Heroes' Square; the old Jewish quarter; the not-to-miss Andrassy, Budapest's grandest avenue; and the imposing neo-Gothic Parliament, modeled after the British version in London.